-At Bolia, we believe that the future lies in new, emerging talent, which is why we established the Bolia Design Awards back in 2007, with the desire to pay tribute to talented designers who haven't had their big breakthrough yet, giving them a chance to put their abilities to the test and give the winners a chance to be featured in future design collections.
-This year's Bolia Design Awards has drawn to a close and the winners have been selected.
+At Bolia, we believe that the future lies in new, emerging talent, which is why we established the Bolia Design Awards back in 2007, with the desire to pay tribute to talented designers who haven't had their big breakthrough yet, giving them a chance to put their abilities to the test and give the winners a place in future design collections.

-Our jury has selected the winners, and each design has been evaluated based on potential, creativity, innovation, functionality and sustainability.
+Our professional jury picked the winners basing their decision on potential, creativity, innovation, functionality and sustainability.

 Marbled salts by Roxane Lahidji, France